dexter-amico/Kommunist-Autorun/Readme.md

 If you really know about the things you don't really need tips, right?
 But if I can give my 2 cents advice here are some tips:

-1. You can change the size of the program screen and the imagem on the code
+1. You can change the size of the program screen and the image file on the code
-2. The `def resource_path` part of the code is necessary for correct file managing and to the autorun works correctly in just one file.
+2. The function `def resource_path` on the code is necessary for correct file managing and to the autorun works correctly in just one file.
 More information about this issue can be found on the following links:
    1. [Auto-py-to-exe: Only One File – WITH IMAGES – For Our Python Apps](https://pythonprogramming.altervista.org/auto-py-to-exe-only-one-file-with-images-for-our-python-apps/)
    2. [Stack Overflow - Bundling data files with PyInstaller (--onefile)](https://stackoverflow.com/questions/7674790/bundling-data-files-with-pyinstaller-onefile/13790741#13790741)
-3. If you want to use an personalyzed icon my suggestion is to use `auto-py-to-exe` for that, me personally couldn't do this directly with `Python Installer`.
+3. If you want to use an personalyzed icon my suggestion is to use `auto-py-to-exe` package for that, me personally couldn't do this directly with `Python Installer`.
 For that take a look on the first link above.

 ### **Necessary packages**